 Before applying for a mortgage, you should also do everything you can to make sure your credit file is in top shape.

-Check the information held on you by the main credit referencing agencies (Experian, Equifax and CallCredit) to make sure it is correct (find out more here), and do anything you need to in order to improve your file.
+You can use MoneySuperMarket's Credit Monitor tool to check the information that the three main credit referencing agencies (Experian, Equifax and TransUnion) hold on you to make sure it is correct, and do anything you need to in order to improve your file.
 A simple step such as ensuring you are on the electoral roll could make a big difference to how favourably a mortgage lender may see you.